hahnec/plenopticam/README.rst

 Citation
 --------
-If you find this work helpful, please cite the following publications:
+If you find this work helpful for your research, please cite as appropriate:

 * `Refocusing distance of a standard plenoptic camera <https://doi.org/10.1364/OE.24.021521>`__, *OpticsExpress*, `[BibTeX] <http://www.plenoptic.info/bibtex/HAHNE-OPEX.2016.bib>`__